confluentinc/ksql/docs/developer-guide/udf.rst

 Usage
 =====

-Once your UD(A)Fs are deployed you can call them in the same way you would invoke any of the KSQL built-in functions.
+Once your functions are deployed you can call them in the same way you would invoke any of the KSQL built-in functions.
 The function names are case-insensitive.
 For example, using the ``multiply`` example above:

 .. code:: sql